r-uiz/py.word-game/README.md

 12. Password must have a `food emoji`.
 13. Password must include the current time in `HH:MM` military time format.

-If the password doesn't follow a rule, the user will be prompted to try again until all requirements are met.
+If the password doesn't follow a rule, the user will be prompted to try again until all requirements are met, or until the user quits the program.

 ---
 ## Getting Started
-- To get started with the Pyword Game, you'll need a Python environment set up on your computer.
+- To get started with the Py.word Game, you'll need a Python environment set up on your computer.
 ### Installation

 1. Clone the repository to your local machine: